jwedj/ArduinoCrashCourse/README.md

 In the project folders, all wiring diagrams are either a .png or .jpg image.  .ino is the file extension for Arduino IDE projects.

+Note: If you are an OU student, you may check out Arduino kits from the Bizzell Library at The Edge https://libraries.ou.edu/content/innovation-edge

 Happy making!!!!
 ❤️ OU ACM